 4. Nutrition

-- Protein: Essential for tissue repair.
+- Protein: Essential for building and repairing tissue.

 5. Lifestyle Changes